Have you ever wondered what the difference is between a cheap dress shirt and an expensive one?

 It’s often the case that the expensive item in a man’s closet is the item he wears the least.

 The H&M shirt is good for occasional wear for a season or two, but not much more.
 I haven’t had my Brooks Brothers shirt for very long, but I expect for it to last much longer than the H&M shirt.
-If you can get the Brooks Brothers shirt on sale for less than $70, I would say that it is a better deal than the $15 H&M shirt.
-At the full $92 retail price, it’s slightly overpriced.
+If you can get the Brooks Brothers shirt on sale for less than $60, I would say that it is a better deal than the $15 H&M shirt.
+At the full $92 retail price it’s overpriced.

 What are your thoughts?
 Which one would you choose?
 Leave a comment below.